Mawat land: Legal practice

 Additionally, the British built on the fact that the Ottoman Land Code provided for the possibility that "vacant land [...], such as mountains, rocky places, [...] grazing grounds, which are [...] assigned ab antiquo to the use of the inhabitants of a town or village" should not be considered mawat.
-On this basis, the British District Officer of Beersheba considered the uncultivated land in his district in 1926 as "Metruka for pasture by custom"; the British also prohibited Zionist land purchases in the Negev, stating that "the cultivable land in the Beersheba sub-district is regarded as belonging to the Bedouin tribes by virtue of possession from time immemorial".
+On this basis, the British District Officer of Beersheba considered the uncultivated land in his district in 1926 as "Metruka for pasture by custom".

 Israel

 The British never completed their surveys of the Negev and for various reasons most of the mawat lands were still unregistered when the State of Israel was established.
 The mawat lands became property of the state under Israeli law which continued to administer the land under the pre-existing laws.

-Israel considers all the lands of the Negev Bedouins mawat (dead lands) belonging to Israel.
 After the 1947–1949 Palestine war, the administration of the mawat lands passed to the Israel Land Administration.
 The few Bedouin remaining in the Negev after the 1947–1949 Palestine war were transferred to the Siyag area of the Negev, which remained under martial law until 1966.

-Land registrations continued in the Negev in the 1970s under these modified principles of land ownership laws.
-Attempts at settlement continued for several decades, with compensation offered in lieu of registering the lands of Bedouin claimants.
-Israel began submitting counterclaims against Bedouin claimants in 2004.

 A notable 2012 Israeli Beersheba District Court decision and a subsequent 2015 Israeli Supreme Court decision confirmed that the Al-Araqeeb ('Araqib) tribal lands were indeed mawat property as of the "effective date" of 1954, and that neither prior laws (going back to the 1858 Ottoman Land Law), nor international law, nor the facts of the case, nor indigenousness, nor the history of "cultivation and revival" and barrenness and surveys of the land, nor internal tribal agreements had bestowed land ownership rights to the tribe.